-Monterey Abalone Company provides 17 of their more popular suggestions for how to prepare abalone.
-The recipes are for the preparation of fresh, frozen or parboiled abalone.
+Monterey Abalone Company provides 17 of its more popular suggestions for how to prepare abalone.
+Recipes show the preparation of fresh, frozen or parboiled abalone.
 Click on the recipe for details.

 Abalone Farms’ list of recipes can be found here.
 They also recommend the Recipe DVD ‘Abalone – Gourmet Essence of the Sea’.
 All you need to know about purchasing and preparing abalone with seven recipe videos and suggested wine pairings.
-After touring the Abalone Farm, you’ll travel to The Black Cat Bistro in Cambria where Brad Buckley, Manager at the Abalone Farm, and Deborah Scarborough, owner of the Black Cat, will walk you through the detailed preparation of sumptuous abalone recipes anyone can prepare.
+After touring the Abalone Farm, you’ll travel to The Black Cat Bistro in Cambria.
+There, you will walk you through the detailed preparation of sumptuous abalone recipes anyone can prepare.
 Includes bonus features and iPod versions for use in the kitchen.
 Order the DVD today for $24.99 from Amazon by clicking here.